mikamimh/AI-Risk/README.md

 ### Multi-sheet format (`.xlsx`, `.xls`, `.db`, `.sqlite`)

+Use this format when the source is split across clinical tables.
+Excel/database inputs with multiple sheets/tables are expected to contain the required names below.

 Required sheets/tables:
 - `Preoperative` — patient demographics, comorbidities, clinical status
 - `Pre-Echocardiogram` — echocardiographic data